DQA2026/COMMAT-D-26-01775/README.md

 - `DislocationInMotion.mp4`
 - `DislocationInMotionExplained.png`

 During deformation, the inserted full dislocation occasionally dissociates into two partial dislocations.
-Since the two partials remain spatially close throughout the simulation, their average `x` coordinate is used to evaluate the dislocation velocity.
+Since the two partials remain spatially close throughout the simulation, their average $x$ coordinate is used to evaluate the dislocation velocity.

 The extracted velocity data are provided in: